memgonzales/binary-multiplication/README.md

   hylene_jules_lee@dlsu.edu.ph <br/>
   lee.hylene@gmail.com

 Assets (images) are properties of their respective owners.
-Attribution is found in the file [INSERT FILE HERE] and displayed publicly on the [INSERT PAGE HERE].
+Attribution is found in the file [`credits.txt`](https://github.com/memgonzales/binary-multiplication/blob/master/credits.txt) and displayed publicly on the [INSERT PAGE HERE].